Afghanistan: What is the Taliban's religious ideology? | DW | 02.11.2021

 "You have to keep in mind that these people were not just sitting in some schools and universities doing theological studies, but they were also at the same time involved in the fight against the Soviet Union, so they were living in a war situation," Mielke said.

-Against this backdrop and encouraged by Pakistani intelligence, the mujahideen became alienated from the traditions of their own country.
+Against this backdrop and encouraged by Pakistani intelligence, the mujahedeen became alienated from the traditions of their own country.

 In his book on the Taliban, British-Pakistani journalist Ahmed Rashid wrote that these traditions had been destroyed in brutal power struggles.
 This created an ideological vacuum, which the Taliban then filled, he argued.